jheelee21/pseudo-autoencoder/README.md

 <img src="img/example2.png" width="300">

 Images, especially photographs, are very susceptible to noise.
-Noise in images can be caused by countless unpredictable factors, such as lighting conditions, sensor limitations, or transmission errors.
+Noises can be caused by countless factors, such as lighting conditions, sensor limitations, or transmission errors.

-Machine learning techniques, particularly autoencoders, have become one of the most popular methods for image denoising.
+Machine learning techniques have become one of the most popular methods for image denoising.
+Autoencoder is one of the most popular neural network architectures for image denoising.
 In this project, I aim to develop a pseudo-autoencoder using statistical methods we have learned to tackle image noise.

 ## Autoencoder